 Group Accident Insurance is generally taken to get coverage of their employees by the employers.
 Depending on the size of the group, some of the insurance companies also provide a discount on the premium.
-It is a great move/ value-added advantage for small organizations as it is available at low cost.
+It is a great move/ value-added advantage for small organizations as it is available at a low cost.
 However, this is a very primary plan and which can offer limited benefits in comparison with individual plans.

 Personal Accident Insurance Cover for Owner Driver

-PA or Personal Accident Insurance Cover is a facility extended by the insurance company to the insured car owner driver that offers protection to them against any accidental injuries.
-It offers compensation to the car owner driver in case they have undergone any kind of bodily injuries, permanent disability or even death due to the car accident.
-An owner driver is basically the owner of the insured vehicle, who has a valid driving license.
+PA or Personal Accident Insurance Cover is a facility extended by the insurance company to the insured car owner-driver that offers protection to them against any accidental injuries.
+It offers compensation to the car owner-driver in case they have undergone any kind of bodily injuries, permanent disability, or even death due to the car accident.
+An owner-driver is basically the owner of the insured vehicle, who has a valid driving license.

-Although many car owners are generally aware of all the legal requirements of having a car insurance plan, most of the people are still confused regarding whether having a personal accident cover is compulsory or not.
+Although many car owners are generally aware of all the legal requirements of having a car insurance plan, most people are still confused regarding whether having a personal accident cover is compulsory or not.
 Let’s further know the answer to this question.

 Is Owning a Personal Accident Cover Mandatory?

-As per the Indian Motor Tariff Act, it is only compulsory to buy a third party liability insurance plan for your vehicle.
+As per the Indian Motor Tariff Act, it is only compulsory to buy a third-party liability insurance plan for your vehicle.
 However, due to the high numbers of claims being reported for property damage or bodily injury, it was made mandatory for all the owners of car and two-wheelers to purchase a personal accident cover as well.
 The intent behind this was to benefit the vehicle owner for any damage or loss occurring because of an accident.

 However, the feature of purchasing a Personal Accident cover under a motor insurance plan has changed slightly with effect from Jan 2019.
 Below mentioned conditions are implied in the changes: